-First of all I recommend taking a look at this other post I wrote where I go over some Blender settings that are good to know about.
+I recommend taking a look at this other post I wrote where I go over some Blender settings that are good to know about.

 Also I mention this in every introductory post about Blender I write but I believe everyone starting on Blender should see it so I’ll just keep showing this amazing poster (that gets constant updates) by Giuliano D’Angelo.
 It might look overwhelming at first but if you go through it you’ll find it’s organized in categories so it’s easier to find what you need.

 In my Resources for beginner 3D artists – focused on Blender post I link to a bunch of different tutorials and resourceful websites, including several free rigs.

 Here’s a good overview on the differences and similarities between Maya and Blender’s layout (it starts at 2:14)

 Maya’s history system?
 Outdated and a big pain in the butt.
 Forget about it, no such thing here.

 You know how in Maya it’s a big pain to modify a mesh that’s already rigged?
 Not here!
 You can modify whatever you want whenever.
 Non-destructive.

 The view-port/area that your cursor is in is the one that will get affected by your shortcuts.